 Ting’s customer support

 Ting’s customer support might be the best in the industry.
-My own experience with Ting’s support was positive, and my impression is that other customers tend to have positive impressions of Ting’s support team as well.
+My experience with Ting’s support has been positive, and other customers tend to have very positive feelings towards Ting’s support team as well.

 Other support options